ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 	The gratification of tweaking code and having it *finally* work after many failed attempts is very real, and quite awesome.
 After just a couple months of web design, I can understand how programmers can go on week-long coding adventures without sleep or food.
 It's a surreal experience.
 [^on]: On mobile, this width is overruled with some `@media` queries for phone and tablet displays
-[^tr]: Truthfully, I am more or less targeting iPhone and iPad with my `@media` queries -- because, let's face it -- I could care less about other devices.
+[^tr]: Truthfully, I am more or less targeting iPhone and iPad with my `@media` queries---because, let's face it---I could care less about other devices.
 Tons of web designers make a good practice of implementing 'fixes' for Internet Explorer's stupidness.
 Again, I could care less, so I don't.
 I am a terrible person.
 [^ifi]: If I were embedding HTML5 video, this wouldn't be an issue.
 But I don't want to embed HTML5 video for storage and page-loading reasons]
 [^the]: The `device-width` of iPhones is anywhere from 320px - 375 px, which is smaller than my statically-defined `width="450"`
 [^or]: Optionally, you can hotkey it with `Command + Option + U`